What's coming in iOS 17 (Video)

-As we can see from the video the new iOS 17 software may not be supported by the same devices that iOS 16 is, we should find out more details at the WWDC event later today on which devices will be eligible for the update.
+There is also a new Standby Mode for when you want to use your iPhone in a dock, plus there are some major updates for the Phone app on the iPhone with a new Contact Poster that will be shown to your friends and contacts when you call them.

-Apple previously announced that it would be adding a range of new accessibility features to the iPhone with this software update, plus we can expect a range of design changes and more, we will have full details on what is coming later today.
+iOS 17 will also introduce a new Voicemail feature which will automatically show you text from a Voicemail whilst someone is recording it, you can then choose to answer the call if you feel it is important enough.

-Apple is expected to release iOS 17 later this year, it should be released in September along with the new iPhone 15, we can expect iPadOS 17 and watchOS 10 to be released as the same time.
-As soon as we get some details on a potential release date, we will let you know.
+There are many more new features coming to the iPhone with this software update.
+Apple is expected to release iOS 17 sometime in September along with the new iPhone 15 range of smartphones as soon as we get some more details about the release date, we will let you know.

 Source & Image Credit: Zollotech